Love Live! Superstar!!: Development

 The cast of the initial five main characters was later revealed in December 2020: Sayuri Date, Liyuu, Nako Misaki, Naomi Payton, and Nagisa Aoyama.
 Date and Aoyama are members who passed the open audition that was held earlier in the year.
 (Note: The open audition originally only chose one person; it was changed and two people were chosen as the result.)
 The group's debut single, "Hajimari wa Kimi no Sora" (始まりは君の空) released on April 7, 2021.
-The single includes an animation PV and released in two versions—each with different B-sides: "Minna de Kanaeru Monogatari" (みんなで叶える物語) and "Watashi o Kanaeru Monogatari" (私を叶える物語).
+The single includes an animation PV and released in two versions—each with different B-side tracks: "Minna de Kanaeru Monogatari" (みんなで叶える物語) and "Watashi o Kanaeru Monogatari" (私を叶える物語).

 On April 28, 2022, four new characters were announced to be joining Liella!'s member lineup for the second season in an issue of the Love Live!
-Days magazine: Kinako Sakurakoji, Mei Yoneme, Shiki Wakana and Natsumi Onitsuka, and the second season's air date was given the time frame of summer 2022.
-In May 2022, the casting for each character's respective voice actress was unveiled: Nozomi Suzuhara, Akane Yabushima, Wakana Ookuma and Aya Emori.
-Suzuhara was also a participant of the initial open auditions in 2020, being offered a role for the second season.
-They are officially referred to as Liella!'s 'second generation' in promotional material and among group members.
+Days magazine: Kinako Sakurakoji, Mei Yoneme, Shiki Wakana and Natsumi Onitsuka, and the second season's air date was given the timeframe of summer 2022.
 Shortly after the confirmation of a third season in October 2022, a second nationwide open audition recruiting one cast member for Liella!'s 'third generation' was announced.
 On June 11, 2023, a new character named Tomari Onitsuka was introduced in an issue of Love Live!
 Days magazine.
-Additionally, supporting character Wien Margarete, an antagonist who first appeared in the second season, was confirmed to be joining Liella!.
-Sakura Sakakura was revealed to be the winner of the audition, respectively cast as Tomari.
-Yuina, who voices Wien Margarete, had simultaneously been promoted from a member of the supporting cast to series regular on the same day.
+Additionally, supporting character Wien Margarete, an antagonist who first appeared in the second season, was confirmed to be joining Liella!